 A lot of warehouse positions are physically demanding.
 To those who have been in the industry for awhile, you might think this is common knowledge, but you can’t assume that everyone can do this work.
 Be candid about the amount of physical labor that is required of an individual for each job.
 If you are vague about how labor-intensive a position will be, that will only be misleading to your employee and might lead to a termination or walk-off.
 Make sure your employees know what is expected of them BEFORE you hire them, and better yet, before they even apply.

 3. Hire For Culture Fit

 Culture matters!
 As a staffing and recruitment firm, we know that having a great workplace culture brings a huge competitive advantage.
 Hiring individuals who fit your workplace culture is important to make sure you have a sustainable model.
-Check out this eBook to learn how to build a culture that works.
 You want employees that align with your company values and will get along with their team.
 Do your best to make sure your company culture is clearly defined in every communication you send to potential hires.
 It should be apparent in your web presence, ads and job postings as well.
 Draw attention to the ideal qualities that will align with your workplace culture.
 If you hire workers who fit in with your company culture, there is a better chance that they will want to stick around.

 4. Partner With a Recruiting Company to Find Top Talent